Safe House (Brooklyn Nine-Nine): Plot

 Jake (Andy Samberg) and the squad retrieve Kevin (Marc Evan Jackson) from the Columbia University campus.
 Holt (Andre Braugher) informs them that Kevin will be sent to a safe house and Jake volunteers himself to accompany him throughout his time.

 For 2 months, Jake and Kevin stay in a safe house but due to Holt's severe limitations, which include staying out of sight of the windows during daytime and no phone or Internet, they are quickly bored with their environment.
 This also causes a strain on Kevin's and Holt's relationship, as Kevin is unable to research his book.
 Meanwhile, the squad tries to track down Murphy (Paul Adelstein).
 Rosa (Stephanie Beatriz) goes to a hair salon and is forced to gossip and change her hair to get info out of Murphy's girlfriend, Nikki (Cyrina Fiallo).
 Amy (Melissa Fumero), Terry (Terry Crews), and Scully (Joel McKinnon Miller) search through a room full of shredded documents to pin down Murphy's location.

-Jake decides to sneak Kevin to the New York Public Library so he can enjoy some time off, and to avoid further straining his relationship with Holt.
+Jake decides to sneak Kevin to the New York Public Library so he can continue his research, and to avoid further straining his relationship with Holt.
 However, they are both caught by Holt and are forced to return to the house by bus.
 In the bus, they notice Murphy's henchman and Jake and Kevin escape, but Holt is captured by the henchman and brought to Murphy.
 Rosa sends the address she got from Nikki and the shredded documents, and Jake and Kevin arrive at Murphy's hideout.
 Jake is captured and about to be shot by Murphy until Kevin crashes a car into the hideout and punches Murphy in the throat, freeing them.
 Murphy's operation collapses and Jake and Kevin return to their normal lives.